mberrouk/cpp_modules/README.md

 		* `"Hello World!\n"` is what's being outputted here.
 You need double quots around text.
 The `\n` is a special charcacter that indicates a new line.

 		* `;` is a punctuation that tells the computer that your are at the end of a statement.
 It is similar to a period in a sentnce.

+		* `//` is for a comment.
+The compiler will ignore everything after `//` to the end of the line.